 “Officers had attended at around 11.45pm the night before after reports of noise at the hall and a group of youths were dispersed, but no damage had been caused at this point.

 “Anyone with information can phone 101 quoting 44200186964.”

 In an attempt to fend off further break-ins, locks were then fitted to the entrance of the hall car park to try to stop people congregating there at night – only for them to be cut away not long after.

-What makes things worse for the local community is The Memorial Hall is a registered charity and pre-lockdown, regularly featured several different classes, including pilates, dog training and Chinese kickboxing.
+What makes things worse for the local community is The Memorial Hall is a registered charity.
+Pre-lockdown, they regularly featured several different classes, including pilates, dog training and Chinese kickboxing.